NVIDIA/docker-swift/README.md

 - user and group ids are swift:swift
-- the instructions provide for using a separate partition or a loopback for storage, presumably to allow the storage capacity to be strictly limted.
+- the instructions provide for using a separate partition or a loopback for storage, presumably to allow the storage capacity to be strictly limited.
   Neither of these was easy for a Docker n00b to implement, so I've just used /swift, with symbolic links in /srv.
 The storage can be limited at the OS level in the Docker image if it's a concern.